fallmx/restaurant-app/README.md

 Right now you can

-- see restaurants on a list,
+- see restaurants on a map,

 - review restaurants and see their ratings,